 4. Liuhe Night Market

-Kaohsiung has numerous night markets that you can go.
+Kaohsiung has numerous night markets that you can go to.
 One famous market is the Liuhe Night Market.
 You will see vendors selling food especially seafood, clothing, souvenirs, and handicrafts.

 It’s a must to try their local food and drinks.